 Compensation of Trustees.
 Each Trustee who is not an employee of the Adviser is compensated by an annual retainer.
+Each such Trustee's compensation is invested in Stone Ridge funds.
 The Trust does not pay retirement benefits to its Trustees and officers.
-The Fund pays a portion of the compensation of the CCO.
-Other officers and Interested Trustees of the Trust are not compensated by the Fund.
+Each Fund pays a portion of the compensation of the CCO.
+Other officers and Interested Trustees of the Trust are not compensated by the Funds.